Penelopeep/TeamMerge/README.md

     - Add the newest jar file from [here](https://github.com/Penelopeep/TeamMerge/releases), and put it in **GrasscutterFolder/Plugins** (make one if you don't have)
 2. I can't find this config value
    - Just open **config.json** press **ctrl+f** and search for **singlePlayerTeam**
-3. Plugin told me to go to README:<br>
-   - _Your game doesn't allow for party larger than 4 party members, go and change that in **config.json** in your grasscutter folder_
-4. After changing config.json I still can't make bigger parties
+3. After changing config.json I still can't make bigger parties
    - Dm me on discord **Penelopeep#7963** since in this case it will be probably error which don't occur on my pc.
-5. Just use /team add
+4. Just use /team add
    - I'm lazy and I thought it's cooler, also it's easier because /team requires avatarId but plugin just takes it from game
-6. Your error handling sucks
+5. Your error handling sucks
    - You're right, if you know how to make proper error handling or how to get data from **config.json** then make pull request or dm me on discord **<a href="https://discord.com/users/276265598508466176">Penelopeep#7963</a>**

 ## Credits: